3 Vegetarian Substitutes for Gelatin (Because Vegans Love Jello Too!)

 Sweets like panna cotta, mousse, and jellies rely on gelatin for their unique textures.
-Gelatin is made from animal collagen, but if you're a vegetarian or vegan, you can still make these delicious desserts to satisfy your sweet tooth.
+Gelatin is made from animal collagen, but if you’re a vegetarian or vegan, you can still make these delicious desserts to satisfy your sweet tooth.
 Here are three great gelatin alternatives and some tips on using them!

 Note: The substitution amounts given below are just a rule of thumb.
 You may need to play around depending on your recipe.